bazelbuild/rules_pkg/examples/where_is_my_output/README.md

 may create the file name by combining a base part with a version number, and maybe a CPU architecture.
 We don't do find them with shell wildcards like `bazel-bin/my-pkg/pkg-*.deb`.
 That is brittle.
-Fortunately, Bazel provide all the tools we need to get the pricise path to an output.
+Fortunately, Bazel provide all the tools we need to get the precise path of an output.

 ## Using cquery to find the exact path to the outputs created for a target.